andreafra/Cocoma/README.md

 Technically not, as Hush is a content blocker that blocks/hides the cookie banners, while this extension mimics the new Firefox, which will actually _click_ on the Opt-In/Accept All or Opt-Out/Reject All buttons, or alternatively will set known cookies to set your choice.

+# Develop

+This project uses `pnpm` as a package manager, so use `pnpm install` to download all the dependencies.

+To run it, you can see the available commands with `pnpm run`.

+To build the extension, you need to use `pnpm run build:chrome` or `pnpm run build:firefox`.

+You can build the safari extension by opening the Xcode project inside the `/safari` directory.
+You need to **build** the extension first (use the `pnpm run build` command), if you use `pnpm run dev` it won't work.